-“Hurricanes are the most awesome, violent storms on Earth,” NASA once said.
+“Hurricanes are the most awesome, violent storms on Earth,” NASA once claimed.
 With damaging winds, deadly storm surge, and up to 100 lateral miles of rainfall, hurricanes are definitely a force to be reckoned with.

 Hurricane season begins on June 1 and ends on November 30, according to the National Weather Service.
-As hurricane season approaches, it’s important to stay informed and to be ready for the possibility of severe weather in coastal areas.
+As hurricane season continues, it’s important to stay informed and to be ready for the possibility of severe weather in coastal areas.
 Education and preparation can make an incredible difference when disaster strikes.

 Hurricanes need two primary ingredients to form: heat and wind.
 Warm, damp air over the ocean fuels a hurricane’s rotation when the air rises and cooler air rushes in to take its place.
 As this cycle continues, wind speeds increase until a tropical storm forms.
 Once the tropical storm’s winds reach 74 mph, the storm becomes a hurricane — which will continue to rotate and suck up sea water at a rate of up to 2 billion tons per day.